Sex differences in intelligence: Spatial ability

 Meta-studies show a male advantage in mental rotation, assessing horizontality and verticality, and a male advantage for most aspects of spatial memory.
 Women have an advantage for certain components of spatial memory.
 Whereas men show a selective advantage for fine-grained metric positional reconstruction, where absolute spatial coordinates are emphasized, women show an advantage in spatial location memory, which is the ability to accurately remember relative object positions (where objects are); however, the advantage in spatial location memory is small and inconsistent across studies.

 A proposed evolutionary hypothesis is that men and women evolved different mental abilities to adapt to their different roles, including labor-based roles, in society.
 For example, "ancestral women more often foraged for fruits, vegetables, and roots over large geographic regions."
 The labor-based role explanation suggests that men may have evolved greater spatial abilities as a result of behaviors such as navigating during a hunt.

+Sex differences in mental rotation and judgement of line angles in favor of males have been observed across multiple nations, lending credence to biological origins.
+Countries with greater gender equality also had greater gaps in these areas.

 Results from studies conducted in the physical environment are not conclusive about sex differences.
 Various studies on the same task show no differences.
 There are studies that show no difference in finding one's way between two places.